GrimezSec/Container-Security/README.md

 ## Secure Workloads
 ## Application Testing (SCA - SAST - DAST - SBOM)
+•SCA: Software Composition Analysis (SCA) is an application security methodology in which development teams can quickly track and analyze any open source component brought into a project.
+Simply put, SCA is used to scan your dependencies for security vulnerabilities.
+•SAST: Static application security testing (SAST), or static analysis, is a testing methodology that analyzes source code to find security vulnerabilities that make your organization’s applications susceptible to attack.
+SAST scans an application before the code is compiled.
+It’s also known as white box testing.
+•DAST: Dynamic application security testing (DAST) is a type of black-box testing that checks your application from the outside.
+Software systems rely on inputs and outputs to operate.
+A DAST tool uses these to check for security problems while the software is actually running
+•SBOM: Software Bill of Materials (SBOM) is a list of all the components that are used in a software application.
+The SBOM helps identify any vulnerabilities and potential security risks in the software supply chain.
 ## Container Networking
 ## Common Mistakes to Avoid
 ## Dockerfile / Docker Container Testing